 - Add tracking and attribution so you can measure where activation and expansion come from.

-Q: What is the simplest PLG tactic to test first?
+Q: What’s the simplest PLG test to run first?

-Q: How do I prove PLG will work for our product?
+Q: How do I know if PLG will work for our product?

-A: Run a small experiment that exposes a single team or cohort to a frictionless shared experience and measure retention, referral rate, and expansion.
+A: Run a small cohort experiment that exposes a team to a frictionless shared experience and measure retention, referral rate, and expansion.

-Q: When should we invest in content vs. product changes?
+Q: Should we invest in content or product changes first?